 It’s easy to overestimate the amount of sugar needed in your chili.

 This is why it’s not unusual to taste your dish and find that your chili is too sweet.

 In order to remove the sweet taste in chili, you could think of throwing it out and start over, but it would be a waste of ingredients, time, and money.

-For example, if the recipe calls for one tablespoon of a certain ingredient, add another tablespoon; if it calls for two teaspoons of another ingredient, add two more teaspoons of said ingredient.
+If it calls for two teaspoons of another ingredient, add two more teaspoons of that ingredient.